 Kindle, 6″ E Ink Display, Wi-Fi – This one is easy.
 One gadget, all the books I could ever want to read.
 The Kindle saves space, it’s very reasonably priced and one charge lasts for a month at least.
 I went with the standard Kindle version and I’ve been reading more than ever since I bought this thing.

 Telecomsquare Mobile WiFi Router – This is the easiest way to ensure that I am connected to the internet while I travel.
 I just sign up online, receive my device via mail and then I turn it on once I arrive at my destination, giving me unlimited WiFi as I wander around.
 And when my trip is over, I just drop the device in a prepaid FedEx envelope and send it back.
 Too easy.

-Samsung Nexus S Unlocked Phone – I spent a long time researching phones and I could not be happier with my final decision.
+Google Nexus 5 Unlocked Phone – I spent a long time researching phones and I could not be happier with my final decision.
 This phone is a blast to use and everything works quite seamlessly.
 And for the price, it has to be one of the best value Android phones out there.

 NeatReceipts Mobile Scanner and Digital Filing System – If you run a mobile business, this thing is more than ideal.
 I pop every receipt into the tiny scanner & it files it away according to tax category.
 And just like that all of my expenses are tracked.